liip/bootstrap-blocks-wordpress-plugin/readme.txt

 If you used the `wpBootstrapBlocks.row.templates` filter to modify the existing row templates please update your template structure accordingly (see [filter documentation](https://github.com/liip/bootstrap-blocks-wordpress-plugin#wpbootstrapblocksrowtemplates)).
 The old structure will still work but is deprecated.

-As soon as you have updated your template structure you need to disable the old object template structure with the [`useOldObjectTemplateStructure` filter](https://github.com/liip/bootstrap-blocks-wordpress-plugin#wpbootstrapblocksrowuseoldobjecttemplatestructure).
+As soon as you have updated your template structure you need to disable the old object template structure with the [`wpBootstrapBlocks.row.useOldObjectTemplateStructure` filter](https://github.com/liip/bootstrap-blocks-wordpress-plugin#wpbootstrapblocksrowuseoldobjecttemplatestructure).

 * [IMPROVEMENT] Improve template selection in row block.
 Added possibility to set an icon for each template.
 * [IMPROVEMENT] Use withSelect / withDispatch HOCs in row block.